 At the Eli M. Oboler Library, the Reserve Desk is located on the right side of the main Circulation Desk on the first floor.
 At Idaho State University-Idaho Falls, reserves are handled at the Circulation Desk just inside the main door.

-Electronic Course Reserve items are restricted to use by the professor and the students currently enrolled in each class.
+Online Course Reserve items are restricted to use by the professor and the students currently enrolled in each class.
 All E-Reserves are password protected.
 Do not share the password with others not in the class.

 Books on Course Reserve are available for use by ISU students, faculty, staff, and community borrowers.